 iii.
-The minor improvements associated with the site will create additional impervious surfaces.
+Development of the site will create additional impervious surfaces.
 However, connection of the site to storm water drainage facilities that already exist in adjacent roadways will reduce any potential impacts to a less than significant level.

 Polices identified under Impact 3.6-2 of the EIR will reduce any potential impacts to a less than significant level.
 With implementation of these policies and the existing City standards, impacts to groundwater supplies will be less than significant.